Wickedly Fun Halloween Cupcakes

 Dotty Halloween Cupcakes

-These spots might make guests swoon, but the sweet treat will revive them.
-The polka-dot patterns on these black-and-orange cupcakes are easy to re-create, yet the impact on your Halloween buffet is impressive.
+These spots might make guests swoon, but the sweet treats will revive them.
+The polka-dot patterns on these Halloween-theme cupcakes are easy to re-create, yet the impact on your buffet is impressive.

 To make these Halloween cupcakes, follow these decorating steps: